🪙

 1999–2008: The 50 State Quarters Program

-The United States Mint launched the 50 State Quarters Program in 1999, releasing five new designs annually in the order states ratified the Constitution or joined the Union.
-This unprecedented ten-year series struck quarters at Philadelphia (P), Denver (D), and San Francisco (S) mints.
-Each state's unique reverse design, combined with George Washington's portrait on the obverse, created 50 distinct collectibles.
-The program sparked massive public interest, with billions of coins minted and millions of Americans becoming collectors, fundamentally changing how people viewed valuable quarters.
+The United States Mint launched the 50 State Quarters Program in 1999, issuing five new designs each year in the order states ratified the Constitution or entered the Union.
+This ambitious ten-year initiative struck quarters at Philadelphia (P), Denver (D), and San Francisco (S) mints.
+Each state's distinctive reverse design, paired with George Washington's portrait on the obverse, produced 50 individual collectibles.
+Public enthusiasm was immediate and enormous—billions of coins were minted, millions of Americans became collectors, and the entire concept of modern coins worth collecting was permanently reshaped.

 2000–2003: Building Momentum